soderlind/wp-loupe/README.md

    - Go to Settings > WP Loupe
    - Click "Reindex" to build the initial search index

-> As of version 0.1.4, plugin updates are handled automatically via GitHub.
+* Plugin [updates are handled automatically](https://github.com/soderlind/wordpress-plugin-github-updater#readme) via GitHub.
 No need to manually download and install updates.

 ## Usage